Cleaning A Flooded Basement - Our 3 Basic Steps

 The last step is to clean the entire basement, including any recovered goods.
 When using bleach or other cleaning solutions, make sure there is plenty of air to ensure that any dangerous gases aren’t released.

-Use a chlorine bleach solution of one cup chlorine bleach per gallon of water to clean all surfaces.
+Use a chlorine bleach solution of one cup of chlorine bleach per gallon of water to clean all surfaces.
 Surfaces not damaged by the flood can be cleaned with a solution of one part chlorine bleach to four parts cold or lukewarm water, combined with a tiny amount of non-ammonia dishwashing detergent.
 After cleaning, thoroughly rinse all surfaces.

 Drain The Flooded Basement